Old Chosŏn: Iron culture

 Around this time, the state of Jin occupied the southern part of the Korean peninsula.
 Very little is known about this state except that it was the apparent predecessor to the Samhan confederacies.

 Around 300 BCE, iron technology was introduced into Korea from Yan state.
 Iron was produced locally in the southern part of the peninsula by the 2nd century BCE.
 According to Chinese accounts, iron from the lower Nakdong River in the southeast was valued throughout the peninsula and Japan.

 Poetry

-In the book of Gogeumju (古今注) written by Cui Bao (崔豹) of the Western Jin period, poetry called Gonghuyin (箜篌引) or Gongmudohaga is said to be of Old Chosŏn origin.
+In the book of Gu Jin Zhu (古今注) written by Cui Bao (崔豹) of the Western Jin period, poetry called Gonghuyin (箜篌引) or Gongmudohaga is said to be of Old Chosŏn origin.